-PCUS believes that performing well in school is critical for future success.
-Any student who receives more than one "U," "1" or "unsatisfactory" on a mid-quarter or quarter report card (for any course) is ineligible for all PCUS extracurricular activities.
-Students remain ineligible until next mid-quarter or quarter report card demonstrates 1 or fewer unsatisfactory grades (for any course).
+- PCUS believes that performing well in school is critical for future success.
+Any student who receives more than two failing grades (less than a 2.0) on a mid-quarter or quarter report card (for any course) is ineligible for all PCUS extracurricular activities.
+Students remain ineligible until next mid-quarter or quarter report card demonstrates 1 or fewer failing grades (for any course). - Students who receive two failing grades on a mid-quarter or quarter report card (for any course) are ineligible for all PCUS extracurricular activities for the first two weeks of that grading period.
+If the student has improved their grades after two weeks and is passing all of their classes, they will be eligible to participate in sports until the end of the mid-quarter or quarter grading period.